Glossary and Notes for Story III

 canes

-, m.: dog
+canis, -is, m.: dog

 See Commentary note below line 6 canes